Subscription Agreement: Everything to Know

 - How the returns will be paid out

 In the past, to find investors to take part in the sale of stock by privately held companies, you could not solicit investors generally.
 However, in 2013 the SEC lifted the ban on general solicitation.
-This means that you can advertise that you're looking for investors, such as advertising online websites and through social media.
-Note though that the investors still have to be vetted to ensure that they are accredited investors.
+This means you can advertise that you're looking for investors, such as online advertising through websites and social media.
+Note though that the investors still have to be vetted to ensure they are accredited investors.
 Only verified and accredited investors can be accepted as investors for your company.

-Need help?
-Just post your legal need UpCounsel's marketplace to receive free custom quotes from an UpCounsel lawyer.
+Need help with a subscription agreement?
+Then post your legal need on UpCounsel's marketplace to receive free custom quotes from an UpCounsel lawyer.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-These lawyers studied at schools like Harvard Law and Yale Law and have an average of 14 years of legal experience, including working with or on behalf of major companies, such as Google, Twillio, and Stripe.
+These lawyers studied at schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including working with or on behalf of major companies, such as Google, Twillio, and Menlo Ventures.